fox0/sweetie_doc_wiki/brony-software-distribution-license.md

  * Neither the name of Sweetie Bot Project nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
- * Anyone who intend to use this software for any purpose must watch at least once first 11 episodes of "My Little Pony: Friendship Is Magic" animated show.
+ * Anyone who intend to use this software for any purpose should watch at least once first 11 episodes of "My Little Pony: Friendship Is Magic" animated show.